Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Schedule Analysis

-- On November 24 against the Kansas Jayhawks, who rank inside the top 100 (No. 51) in our computer rankings, the Hokies claimed their signature win of the season, a 59-58 victory at a neutral site.
+- Against the Kansas Jayhawks, a top 100 team in our computer rankings, the Hokies captured their best win of the season on November 24, a 59-58 victory.

-- The Hokies have tied for the 45th-most Quadrant 3 wins in the nation (three).
+- The Hokies have three wins against Quadrant 3 teams, tied for the 46th-most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!